 Noon – Enjoy a quick lunch at the resort’s Signature Grill before leaving Tucson.
 If weather permits, the patio here is quite beautiful.
 Lunch includes a lineup of salads, sandwiches, and tacos.
 Also they are well known for their fry bread served alongside green chile hummus!

 This itinerary is based on a summer visit.
 While unbearably hot at times, the summer is still the best time to visit Tucson.
 First off, you get more time to explore as the sun sets later.
 Second, pricing at all resorts is much cheaper.
 And third, crowds are virtually non existent.
 If you get up early enough and focus on outdoor activities early on in the day, it’s a great time to visit.
 Additionally, here are the best things to do in Tucson when it is too hot, on those days when hiking is just not safe.

 My personal opinion is that no visit to Tucson would be complete without exploring the wonderful hiking trails.
 Nevertheless, there are ways to enjoy the majestic desert scenery without hiking.
 One option is to replace the trip to Sabino Canyon with a drive up Mt.
 Lemmon Scenic Byway.

 From cacti to pine trees within a half hour!

 This gorgeous 30 mile road travels from the lower Saguaro studded desert up to the high altitude pine forests of Summerhaven.
-Gorgeous drive and perfect for the summer season as the temps at the top are at least 20 degrees cooler.
-Here you can also enjoy a scenic chairlift ride at Mt.
+It’s a gorgeous drive and perfect for the summer season as the temps at the top are at least 20 degrees cooler.
+When you arrive at the summit, you can also enjoy a scenic chairlift ride at Mt.
 Lemmon ski resort.

 The Chairlift ride is a great way to soak in the high altitude scenery.
 Tip: Breakfast at the Iron Door includes 2 free lift rides!